MSc Wildlife and Conservation Management

 Students who successfully secure a placement in industry to complete their project would be expected to pay their own travel costs to and from the venue during the period of placement.
 The cost of this will of course vary and some students have also paid for accommodation close to their place of work for the duration of their placement.

-Eight-day European Field Expedition to a Mediterranean location to study inshore marine ecology, various terrestrial and aquatic habitat surveys, studies of land use and conservation management.
-Cost includes international transport, internal transport, guides, boat use (if possible in prevailing weather), accommodation and most meals.
-Recent field courses have focused on Portugal or Spain.
+European Field Expedition to a European location to study wildlife and forestry ecology, various terrestrial habitat surveys, studies of land use and conservation management.
+Cost includes international transport, internal transport, guides, accommodation and most meals.